 A student who has a financial obligation to Mountwest cannot engage in any registration activity until the obligation is satisfied.
-Unpaid student obligations can be assigned to a collection agency directly.
-The student will communicate and pay the collection agency directly.
-All collection costs incurred by the agency will be paid by the student.
+Should the obligation remain unpaid and require assignment to a state-authorized collection agency, the student additionally will be responsible for all collection costs incurred by the institution.